MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-data-pool.md

 ms.custom: seodec18
 ---

-# What are data pools (SQL Server 2019 big data clusters)?
+# What are data pools in a SQL Server 2019 big data cluster?

 This article describes the role of *SQL Server data pools* in a SQL Server 2019 big data cluster (preview).
 The following sections describe the architecture and functionality of a SQL data pool.